Helicopter with bucket scooped water out of the lake Wednesday

 It was spotted and reported first to North Whatcom Fire & Rescue about noon Wednesday.
 Within hours, the state’s wildfire fighting capacity was called in, and at one point there were 37 people and various pieces of equipment involved on this fire and a smaller one in woodland in the Kendall area, Hood said.

-The 4-acre Kendall fire was also contained.
+The 4-acre Kendall fire is also contained.

 A DNR helicopter with a 250-gallon bucket, flown in from Skagit County, scooped water out of Wiser Lake for about two hours mid-afternoon Wednesday to help bring the billowing smoky blaze under control enough to where ground crews could see where to attack, Hood said.